 Executive Team Likes the Figures, the Six Figures

 Founders which are expecting to utilize the proceeds of the investment round to provide themselves a six-figure salary prior to gaining market traction are likely to find investors unwilling to support any use of the investment proceeds not focused on the growth of the company.

 It’s a Family Affair

 If your executive team and board primarily consist of family members, investors will likely take their investment proceeds elsewhere.
 Investors in scalable startups seek investment opportunities with diverse, experienced teams.
 Teams with multiple family members may indicate the startup may be a family lifestyle endeavor.
-Such teams also tend to bring with them issues problems not experienced on teams which lack participation of other family members.
+Such teams also tend to bring with them issues problems not experienced on teams that lack participation of other family members.